 Armenia violates ceasefire with Azerbaijan 25 times

-Over the past 24 hours, Armenian armed forces have violated the ceasefire along the line of contact between Azerbaijani and Armenian troops 25 times, Trend reports referring to Azerbaijani Defense Ministry on April 27.
+Over the past 24 hours, Armenian armed forces have violated the ceasefire along the line of contact between Azerbaijani and Armenian troops 25 times, the Azerbaijani Defense Ministry said on May 16, Trend reports.

-The Armenian armed forces were using large-caliber machine guns.
+The Armenian armed forces were using heavy machine guns.